 Disregard of Safety Recommendations

 Posted speed limits are not arbitrary.
 They are the result of specific recommendations from safety engineers who consider decades of data on factors that contribute to crashes.
-Some of these include road capacity, lane width, the number of intersections, and the straightness of the road.
-As a driver, it’s unlikely that you are considering all the same factors that the experts are.
+Some of these include road capacity, lane width, the number of intersections and the straightness of the road.
+As a driver, it’s unlikely you are considering the same factors as experts.
 A curve might be sharper than you realize or there may be a pedestrian crossing around the bend.

 Deviation from the Prevailing Speed

 One of the biggest predictors of crashes is deviation from the prevailing speed.
-In other words, going much faster (or slower) than most of the surrounding traffic significantly increases the risk of crashing.
+Posted speed limits are meant to define the prevailing speed, so they should always be your guide – and going much faster (or slower) than the surrounding traffic significantly increases the risk of crashing.
 So, if other cars drive slowly due to traffic or bad weather, driving the posted speed limit may be too fast.
-The posted speed limits are meant to define the prevailing speed, so they should always be your guide.

 Loss of Reaction Time and Increased Stopping Distance

-We’ve illustrated this in the past in the context of distracted driving.
 Stopping distance breaks down into the distance your car travels as you 1) notice the obstacle, 2) react by braking or steering out of the way, and 3) bring the car to a complete stop.
-The faster you’re traveling, the less time you have to react and the greater distance your car will travel before finally stopping.
+The faster you’re traveling, the less time you have to react, and the greater distance your car will travel before finally stopping.
 If you’re speeding, by the time you notice the obstacle it might be too late to prevent a crash.

 Higher Speeds Mean Deadlier Crashes

 Speeding is one of the hallmark behaviors of aggressive driving.
 Do you speed or exhibit other common aggressive driving behaviors?
 If so, it’s not too late to modify your behavior.
 You just might save someone’s life, or your own.